openrewrite/rewrite-docs/changelog/8-1-2-Release.md

 ### New approach to recipe visiting

-In the previous version of Rewrite, developers could use [Recipe.visit(List<SourceFile> ...)](https://github.com/openrewrite/rewrite/blob/v7.40.8/rewrite-core/src/main/java/org/openrewrite/Recipe.java#L477-L479) to randomly access different files when their recipes needed them.
+In the previous version of OpenRewrite, developers could use [Recipe.visit(List<SourceFile> ...)](https://github.com/openrewrite/rewrite/blob/v7.40.8/rewrite-core/src/main/java/org/openrewrite/Recipe.java#L477-L479) to randomly access different files when their recipes needed them.
 Unfortunately, this random access took a considerable amount of time and was not scalable for large source sets.
-To address that problem, Rewrite 8 introduces a new type of recipe that separates the run functionality into three, scalable, phases.
+To address that problem, OpenRewrite 8 introduces a new type of recipe that separates the run functionality into three, scalable, phases.

 For recipes that only change a single source file, you won't need to use the new recipe type.
 Instead, you will need to update the `Recipe.getVisitor()` method to be `public` instead of `protected`.